Navagraha temples in Tamil Nadu: The temples

-Suryanar Kovil is located to the West of Mayiladuthurai and East of Kumbakonam, 2 km from Aduthurai along the Kumbakonam - Mayiladuthurai road.
+Suryanar Kovil is located to the West of Mayiladuthurai (also known as Mayuram or Mayavaram) and East of Kumbakonam, 2 km from Aduthurai along the Kumbakonam - Mayiladuthurai road (the NH 136B).
 The temple has direct connectivity from lower Anicut and Thiruppanandal.
 Kanjanoor, the temple for Sukran, is located 3 km from Suryanar Kovil in the Aduthurai - Mayiladuthurai road.
-Thingalur is located 16 km to the North of Thanjavur and 35 km from Kumbakonam in the Kumbakonam - Tiruvvayyaru Road.
-Vaitheeswaran Kovil is located 14 km away from Mayiladuthurai on the Mayiladuthurai - Sirkazhi Road.
-Swetharanyeswarar Temple is located in Thiruvenkadu 24 km from Mayiladuthurai and 13 km to the East of Vaitheeswaran Kovil.
-Ketu Stalam is located close to Poompuhar, 9 km to the South of Thiruvenkadu and 23 km to the South West of Mayiladuthurai.
-Alangudi is located 18 km to the South of Kumbakonam on the Kumbakonam - Mannargudi road.
-Rahu Stalam is located 6 km to the West of Kumbakonam on the Kumbakonam - Karaikal road and Saniswarar temple is located in Tirunallar 33 km south of Mayiladuthurai and 34 km from Kethu Stalam.
-Out of the nine temples, six are located on the northern bank of river Kaveri, while the remaining three in the southern bank.
+Thingalur, the shrine of Chandra, is located 16 km to the North of Thanjavur and 35 km from Kumbakonam, in the Kumbakonam - Tiruvvayyaru Road (the SH 22).
+Vaitheeswaran Kovil, dedicated to Mangala, is located 14 km away from Mayuram, on the Mayiladuthurai - Sirkazhi Road (the NH 136 B).
+Swetharanyeswarar Temple, hosting Budha, is located in Thiruvenkadu, 24 km away from Mayavaram and 13 km to the East of Vaitheeswaran Kovil.
+Ketu Stalam is located close to Poompuhar, 9 km to the South of Thiruvenkadu and 23 km to the South West of Mayuram.
+Alangudi, where Guru temple is located, is 18 km to the South of Kumbakonam on the Kumbakonam - Mannargudi road (the SH 66).
+Rahu Stalam is located 6 km to the West of Kumbakonam on the Kumbakonam - Karaikal road (SH 147), along which is also situated the Dharbaranyeswarar temple of Tirunallar, the Shani temple, 33 km south of Mayiladuthurai and 34 km from Kethu Stalam.

-Padal petra stalam - where the three of the most revered Nayanars (Saivite Saints), Appar, Sundarar and Tirugnana Sambandar have glorified the temples in Tevaram during the 7th-8th centuries.
+Out of the nine temples, six are located on the northern bank of the river Kaveri, while the remaining three are on the southern bank.
+This manner of situating the temples is familiar in the context of the Shaivite sanctuaries of the Saiva Siddhanta faith, known as the Paadal Petra Sthalam.
+These specific sites were celebrated by three of the most revered Nayanars (Saivite Saints): Appar, Sundarar, and Tirugnana Sambandar, who have glorified the said temples in the Tevaram during the 7th-8th centuries.

-Six out of nine temples are closely located within a 30 km radius from Mayiladuthurai town.
+Six out of nine temples are closely located within a 30 km radius from the city of Mayiladuthurai.